 Prof. Anja Stöffler

 In the 360° virtual reality application “World texts.
 Part 1 – Panta Rhei”, the Institute for Media Design at the University of Applied Sciences in Mainz uses the visualization option of head-mounted displays.
-Through medialization and digitalization in the beginning of the 21st century, the creative possibilities of type and typography are experiencing unexpected additional expansions and experiences.
+Through mediatization and digitalization in the beginning of the 21st century, the creative possibilities of type and typography are undergoing unexpected additional expansions and experiences.

 By bringing together text (image), sound and space, the design and thus also the communication of content is confronted with new challenges.
 “Welttexte immersiv” sees itself as a field of experimentation and research that incorporates these new technical developments.

 With the installation we step out of the “paper and screen” reference frames we are familiar with and use the inner view of VR glasses.
-Contrary to frequent applications, reality is not copied here, but a completely new contemplative spatial impression is created, which can become a space for cognition and meditation.
+Unlike many other such applications, reality is not copied here, but rather a completely new contemplative spatial impression is created, which can become a space for cognition and meditation.

 In the example “Panta Rhei” the viewer finds himself in a seemingly weight- and dimensionless typographic space with excerpts from the meditation text of “Jap Ji Sahib”.